CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 	$ module load singularity

-If you want to run Singularity on another remote HPC system, you may need to contact the systems administrator and request that they install the latest version of `Singularity  <http://singularity.lbl.gov/install-request>`_.
+If you want to run Singularity on a different HPC, check their documentation.
+Else, you may need to contact the systems administrator and request they install the latest version of `Singularity  <http://singularity.lbl.gov/install-request>`_.

 2.3 XSEDE Jetstream / CyVerse Atmosphere Clouds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~